zchee/neovim-wiki/Following-HEAD.md

 ### 2017/04/03

 Default 'mouse' setting changed from `mouse=a` to `mouse=` (empty).
-This will change again in the future after `mouse=a` is improved to make 80% of users happy.
+This will change again in the future after `mouse=a` is improved.
 To continue using mouse, add this to your init.vim:

     set mouse=a